 This spectrum is from a metabolomic profiling experiment Humulus lupulus L.It shows how a minimal nmrML file as generated by the Vendor to nmrML converter looks like.
+It just contains the raw data (FID) and no processed data/spectrum.
 The spectrum was recorded on a Varian VNMRS 600 NMR spectrometer operating at a proton NMR frequency of 599.83 MHz using a 5 mm inverse detection cryoprobe.
 1H NMR spectra were recorded with the following parameters: digital resolution 0.367 Hz/point (32 K complex data points); pulse width (pw) = 3 ls (4°C); relaxation delay = 23.7 s; acquisition time = 2.7 s; number of transients = 160.
 Find more in the paper at http://link.springer.com/article/10.1007%2Fs11306-013-0547-4

 This spectrum is a reference spectrum for a single substance, 2-Ketobutyric acid (HMDB00005).
 Here, for each atom environment in the molecule, detailed atom assignments have been made for the spectral peaks using nmrML-Assign, which is an interactive tool for creating reference spectra and generating nmrML-formatted files.
 It is an example that illustrates how identification metadata can be stored along a spectrum in nmrML.